Abandoned & Little-Known Airfields:

 It depicted a total of 11 single-engine aircraft parked around several small buildings on the south side of the field.

-Its closure was no doubt hastened by its extreme proximity to Luke AFB to the north,
+Its closure was no doubt hastened by its extreme proximity to Luke AFB to the north, which must have eventually proved to be unworkable.

 The 1982 USGS topo map still depicted a mere 600' "Landing Strip", extending west from Bullard Avenue.